hofstadter-io/hof-docs/content/first-example/data-layer/_index.md

 ---
-title: "Adding a Data Model"
+title: "Adding a Data Layer"
 brief: "and generating types"

 weight: 20